Field of Mars Environmental Education Centre

 What do laughing kookaburras sound like?

 Laughing kookaburras are most well known for their unique call.
-Their call sounds somewhat like a laugh which is where their name, laughing kookaburra, comes from.
+Their call sounds like a laugh which is where their name, laughing kookaburra, comes from.
 The familiar call of these territorial birds is a loud ‘koo-koo-koo-koo-koo-kaa-kaa-kaa’ often sung in a chorus with other related laughing kookaburras.

 Where do laughing kookaburras live?